Updated Tuesday 22 September

 Statement from Diane Nicola, Chief Executive

-"After having suspended the service in April, it is with the deepest regret we are announcing the closure of our face to face Home Help service.
-Our Board has taken the difficult decision that it cannot guarantee to fulfil our duty of care to both staff and clients by continuing this service given the Covid-19 pandemic.
+"It is with the deepest regret that our Home Help service is now closed.
+Our Board took the difficult decision that it could not guarantee to fulfil our duty of care to both staff and clients by continuing the service given the ongoing Covid-19 pandemic.

-“We will continue to care for our clients by offering new ways of support without the need for entering their homes, including providing free emergency shopping deliveries and regular well-being calls.
+“We will continue to care for our ex-Home Help clients by offering alternative support without the need for entering their homes, including providing free emergency shopping deliveries and regular well-being calls as needed.
 We will continue to deliver our other services including free Information and Advice and Befriending during this unprecedented time.
-It is important to us that our clients receive emotional and practical support in a safe way and that our clients and staff are not placed at risk in delivering a service.
+It is important to us that our ex-Home Help clients continue to receive emotional and practical support in a safe way and that they, our staff and volunteers are not placed at risk in delivering a service.

 We will endeavour to ensure that the vulnerable people with whom we work, should know to whom they can turn, during this time of extended isolation to receive support.
 We remain committed to the older people of Essex."

 Age UK Essex will provide key services such as Information and Advice, Befriending, well-being calls and emergency shopping deliveries free of charge.
-All Home Help clients have been informed and made aware of alternative services from Age UK Essex and how to find additional support from other organisations.
+All ex-Home Help clients have been made aware of alternative services from Age UK Essex and how to find additional support from other organisations.